Gary Worthan

-Gary Worthan (born January 11, 1954) is the Iowa State Representative from the 11th District.
-He has served in the Iowa House of Representatives since 2007, having won a December 13, 2006 special election to replace the deceased Mary Lou Freeman, who had run unopposed in the general election.
+Gary Worthan (born January 11, 1954) is a former Iowa State Representative from the 11th District.
+He served in the Iowa House of Representatives from 2007 to 2023, having won a December 13, 2006 special election to replace the deceased Mary Lou Freeman, who had run unopposed in the general election.
 Smith was born and lives in Storm Lake, Iowa.
 He has an A.A. in farm operations from Iowa State University.

 As of January 2013, Worthan serves on several committees in the Iowa House – the Appropriations committee, the Judiciary committee, the Public Safety committee, and the Veterans Affairs committee.
 He also serves as chair of the Justice System Appropriations Subcommittee.